Cigar box guitar vendor to add musical whimsy to Sunday's Art in the Park

 Most cigar box guitars have three strings, but it’s anything goes, depending on the size of the box, Reaney said.
 He has made one-string “didley bow” guitars and a six-string instrument from a huge box he found.
 His cigar box instrument oeuvre includes banjos, ukuleles and kalimbas, or thumb pianos.

 Often, cigar box guitars are built with small electronic pickups and meant to be played with an amplifier, Reaney said.
-He’s made those and even a wireless model that broadcast at 100.0 on the FM dial, but he also has a fondness for more traditional ones.
+He’s made those, and even a wireless model that broadcasts at 100.0 on the FM dial, but he also has a fondness for more traditional ones.

 “I think they sound great without the amplifier,” he said.
-“They are really good from folk music.”
+“They are really good for folk music.”

-He has added resonators made from mental cat-food dishes to guitars and old brass auto horns to guitars and amplifiers.
+Reaney has embellished his guitars with resonators made from metal cat-food dishes and old brass auto horns.

-Joining Reaney will be vendors of ceramics, blown glass, a large number of jewelry and fine artists with paintings and sculpture, said Jennifer Unekis, Art in the Park coordinator of the Lawrence Art Guild.
-The more than 100 vendors committed to this year’s represent the second-straight good showing after a few down years for the event that started in 1954.
+Joining Reaney with booths at South Park will be vendors of ceramics, blown glass, a large number of jewelry, fine artists with paintings and sculpture and more, said Jennifer Unekis, Art in the Park coordinator of the Lawrence Art Guild.
+The more than 100 vendors committed to this year’s represent the second straight good showing after a few down years.

 “We had a rough couple of years,” she said.
 “People now know Art in the Park is back.
 We’ve done a better job of marketing it online and benefited from our new online application process.”

+In addition to the art booths, there will be an hourly lineup of bands performing throughout the day and food vendors providing food and drink.
+The Lawrence Arts Center preschool will have children's activities from 10 a.m. to 2 p.m.

-The art guild has a May 14 rain date reserved, but the forecast is for a mostly sunny day with temperature in the low 80s, Unekis said.
-That should entice a good crowd for the show that has been at the park the first weekend in May since 1954, she said.
+The art guild has a May 14 rain date reserved, but the forecast is for a mostly sunny day with temperatures in the low 80s, which should entice a good crowd, Unekis said.

-“A group of us from Cigar Box Nation send the over there,” he said.
-“The overseas postal rates are just killing me/ Apparently, the instruments are popular over there.
+“A group of us from Cigar Box Nation send them over there,” he said.
+“The overseas postal rates are just killing me.
+Apparently, the instruments are popular over there.
 They are getting together to form little bands.
 Unfortunately they don’t post any videos.
-It would be pretty entertaining seeing Navy Seals playing cigar box guitars.”
+It would be pretty entertaining seeing Navy SEALs playing cigar box guitars.”

 Copyright 2017 The Lawrence Journal-World.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.
 We strive to uphold our values for every story published.